iterative/ldb-resources/documentation/Command-summary.md

 # INDEX \<storage folder URI(s) | storage object URI(s)\> [flags]

 `INDEX` updates LDB repository with data objects and annotations given as arguments.
-It assumes URIs to reside within storage locations configured (see `ADD-STORAGE`) and will fail otherwise.
+If the LDB instance was created via quickstart with the `STAGE` command, then any location may be indexed.
+If a shared LDB instance was created with the `INIT` command, then LDB assumes URIs to reside within storage locations configured (see `ADD-STORAGE`) and will fail otherwise.
 If folder is provided and no format flag specified, this folder is traversed recursively to recover objects and annotations in default format (one .json file per every data object sharing the object name).

+All hidden paths are excluded during indexing.
+This means any path where any of the directory or filenames begins with a dot (`.`).

 LDB maintains a current annotation version for every data object where at least one associated annotation has been indexed.
 LDB will update the current annotation version for a data object only under the following conditions:
  * An annotation for the data object is found during indexing